 Explore the acrobatics and freedom of movement that rope can offer!
 This playful & unorthodox rig lends itself well to silly and exhibitionistic scenes… or to nasty predicaments!
-The instructors will cover safety concerns specific to this rig and review the necessary supplies.
-They will then show several variations on a 2-point dynamic suspension, focusing on attaching from just the hips (using a Leto harness).
-Bring your rope kit if you’d like to practice along with the floorwork, and as time/equiptment allows, we’ll get you in the air!
+Shay will discuss the general principals of this type of suspension and specific safety concerns.
+She will then show several variations on a 2-point dynamic suspension.
+The hands-on portion of the class focuses on attaching from just the hips (using a Leto harness).
 This class is very self-suspension friendly.
+Bring your rope kit if you’d like to practice along with the floorwork, and as time/equipment allows, we’ll get you in the air!

 Tops: This is a fast-moving class that assumes an intermediate level of suspension knowledge – it is not appropriate for bondage beginners.
 Tops should know, at minimum, suspension-ready chest harness, attaching support lines, and basics of evaluating hard points and negotiation for bondage.
 While the Leto harness will be reviewed in class, familiarity with this tie will be very advantageous.